netlify/plugins/README.md

 ## Contributing

-The Netlify plugins directory is filled with plugins created by Netlify staff and members of the community like you.
+The Netlify Plugins directory is filled with plugins created by Netlify staff and members of the community like you.
 You can contribute to the directory in the following ways:

 - [Add a plugin](./docs/CONTRIBUTING.md#add-a-plugin) you've written to the plugins directory.
 - [Update a plugin](./docs/CONTRIBUTING.md#update-a-plugin) you maintain that's already in the directory.